coppolaemilio/Temperature/Readme.md

 By the way, we are live in 10 seconds.

-## About the game:

 Game created for [Godot Community Game Jam - June 2018](https://itch.io/jam/godotjam062018).

-If you want to generate the weather temperatures you should get an API key from https://openweathermap.org and store it inside a file named `settings` in the root of the dir.
-After getting a valid API key, you can run `python weather.py` and it will generate a `data.json` file that you can use for the game.
-Right now the default url for that data is set to this repo `data.json` file hosted using Github Pages.

 ## Code and game design
 Emilio Coppola https://coppolaemilio.com